vercel/hyper/README.md

 Split a pane (`Ctrl + Shift + D`), then click a URL printed in the terminal to display it in a webview in the adjacent pane.

-> ⚠️ Security note: The webview preview feature renders web pages using the Chromium engine bundled with Electron 22.3.25.
-This is an old, unpatched version of Chromium.
-Only open links you trust.
+> ⚠️ Security note: The webview preview feature renders web pages using the Chromium engine bundled with Electron 44.2.0 (Chromium 152).
+This is reasonably current, but as with any embedded browser, only open links you trust.

 ### Custom settings via `hyper.json`